 It goes without a doubt that HR is the backbone of every organisation.
-Regardless of the size of the business, the HR team has a lot to take care of and works round the clock to make sure that the functioning of the organization is smooth and glitchless.
+Regardless of the size of the business, the HR team has a lot to take care of and works round the clock to make sure that the functioning of the organization is smooth and without glitches.
 The HR department comes up with a strategic plan for the working.
-These strategies of HR is intended to help them in the long run.
+These HR strategies are intended to help them in the long run.

 Recruiting, hiring, on-boarding, performance management, appraisals, wages and salaries, engagement and there are a myriad of other areas where HR plays an important role.
 In the midst of all this bustle, it is of paramount importance to lay down a strategy which will act as the foundation stone for the HR and the company to grow.

 The strategies are bound to change every year or two as a result of various external factors like change in company policy, recession, change in management and the like wise.

 The five main points to keep in mind while laying down the strategies of HR are:

 The HR strategy must resonate with the goal of the organization, else there will be an overlap and will result in a clash.

 Before creating a strategy for themselves, the HR must sit with the concerned and understand what the organizational goals are and how the organization is planning to implement them.
 This alignment is important because only then it will be effectively.

 The two are mutually dependent and even the slightest change in one can affect the other drastically.
 For instance, if the organization is planning to cut back on its expenditure and the HR takes up a strategy with increased number of incentives in shorter intervals, there will inevitably be a clash.